-Bill Dix – Iowa Senate Republican Leader
+Bill Dix – Iowa Senate Majority Leader

 A third generation farmer, Senator Bill Dix was born and raised on his family farm near Janesville, Iowa.
 Senator Dix graduated from Janesville High School in 1981, and received a Bachelor of Science degree from Iowa State University in 1985.
 After college, he became a sales manager with Cargill, Inc. of Minneapolis until 1991.
 Senator Dix returned to Iowa to join his parents in their diversified farming operation, specifically noted for their production of cantaloupe and pumpkins sold in many grocery establishments throughout Iowa and Minnesota.
 In 2007, Senator Dix assumed sole ownership of farming operations.